For Beauty Negligence Claims Call 01772 783314

 If you have been injured as a result of a tattoo gone wrong, then the amount of compensation you will receive depends upon how the injury affects your life, how it looks, and how long, if ever, you will take to recover from your injury.

-Dermatitis of both hands, with cracking and soreness, affecting and employment, and domestic capability, such as bathing, dressing, cooking, with some psychological consequences, with an indefinite prognosis before a full recovery is made, if indeed a recovery is made, if a recovery is made at all.
+Dermatitis of both hands- with cracking and soreness, affecting and employment, and domestic capability, such as bathing, dressing, cooking, with some psychological consequences, with an indefinite prognosis before a full recovery is made, if indeed a recovery is made at all.

-Substantial scarring to the arms, legs, chest or back areas of the body, where there are a number of noticeable scars, are valued between £7,350 and £21,330.
+Substantial scarring to the arms, legs, chest or back areas of the body- where there are a number of noticeable scars.

 Why choose MG Legal if I have suffered an injury as a result of a tattooist’s negligence?

-MG Legal’s expert team of solicitors have many years’ experience working in the personal injury sector, and have settled claims worth tens of thousands of pounds in damages for our clients, when beauty treatments, piercing, or tattoos have gone wrong.
-We have a success rate above 99% and we have access to the best medical experts, to ensure that you receive the personal injury compensation you deserve for your injuries.
+MG Legal’s expert team of solicitors have over 30 years of experience working in the personal injury sector, and have settled claims worth tens of thousands of pounds in damages for our clients, when beauty treatments, piercing, or tattoos have gone wrong.
+We have a success rate above 99% and we have access to leading medical experts, to ensure that you receive the personal injury compensation you deserve for your injuries, as well as the care that you deserve.

 If you instruct MG Legal to pursue your tattoo injury claim, we will obtain medical evidence from a dermatologist, laser dermatologist, and, if required, a plastic surgeon, to ensure that any future treatment you require is obtained, and a prognosis for the recovery from your injuries is clearly given.